- Normal precautions

 Contact the Embassy

-Irish citizens in Japan can contact the Embassy in Tokyo by phone (03 3263 0695) or by email (firstname.lastname@example.org).
-Due to a high volume of calls, email is preferred.
-We will prioritise responding to urgent queries.
+Irish citizens in Japan can also contact the Embassy in Tokyo by phone +81 (0)3 3263 0695 or by email on firstname.lastname@example.org.
+As the Embassy is operating on reduced staffing and reduced hours, communication by email is preferred.
+We will prioritise responding to urgent queries

 We advise all Irish citizens in Japan to register their details on our citizens’ registration portal (https://citizensregistration.dfa.ie/) in order to receive communications from the Embassy on the current situation.